ruireng/ProjectSocketProgramming/README.md

 ## About this project:
 This project was made during the spring term of 2023.
-The project made use of Java's Socket, ServerSocket and Runnable classes, which were imported by java.net and java.io.
+The project made use of Java's Socket, ServerSocket and Runnable classes.